Cannot Use Import Statement Outside a Module

-statements.
+The error “cannot use import statement outside a module” is common in JavaScript development when working with import statements.
 This error typically occurs in environments where modules are not properly recognized or configured.
 In this guide, we’ll explore what this error means, why it happens, and how to solve it across different environments like browsers and Node.js.

 What is “Cannot Use Import Statement Outside a Module”?

-statement is used to load modules or specific functionalities from other files.
+In JavaScript, the import statement is used to load modules or specific functionalities from other files.
 However, for this to work, JavaScript needs to know that the file you’re working with is a module.
 If your file isn’t recognized as a module, the environment (browser or Node.js) will throw the error “cannot use import statement outside a module.”

 Read Also: I Bet On Losing Dogs Lyrics: Mitski